ssbucarlos/blender_io_nuanmb/README.md

 6. Preview animations with helper bone influence

 # Current Limitations
-1. No compression (Currently working on this for 1.0 release)
 2. Material Track Keyframes not properly imported
 3. Camera Track FOV can't be properly keyframed
 4. Camera Track FOV preview is only approximately correct if u dont change it